Using the View Transitions API

 └─ ::view-transition-new(root)

-Note: a ::view-transition-group subtree is created for every captured view-transition-name.
+Note: A ::view-transition-group subtree is created for every captured view-transition-name.

 In the case of same-document transitions (SPAs), the pseudo-element tree is made available in the document.
 In the case of cross-document transitions (MPAs), the pseudo-element tree is made available in the destination document only.